GabeScott/standard-works-vault/General Conference/2009 October - Mind the Gap.md

 # Mind the Gap

-*By By Barbara Thompson - Second Counselor in the Relief Society General Presidency*
+By Barbara Thompson - *Second Counselor in the Relief Society General Presidency*

 *Given in the October session of the 2009 General Conference*

+>*Gaps can be reminders of ways in which we can improve or, if ignored, can be stumbling blocks in our lives.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/10/mind-the-gap?lang=eng)